Income protection insurance

 Getting or tailoring insurance through an Industry SuperFund

-If you’re already a member of an Industry SuperFund, all you need to do is check your latest superannuation statement to see if you have income protection insurance, and if so, what your current cover is.
+If you’re already a member of an Industry SuperFund, all you need to do is check your latest superannuation statement to see if you have income protection insurance cover, and if so, what your current level of cover is.
 If you want to add to it, alter it, or start it, simply call your fund and chat to one of their consultants about a quote.

 If you’re not an Industry SuperFund member, you can join up easily.
 Just choose the Industry SuperFund that’s right for you, head to their website and follow the links.